kjs29/demystify-elliott-wave-theory/README.md

 ## Chart

-For each wave, five points (low1, high1, low2, high2, threshold price) are plotted since 6th point is irrelevant.
+- For each wave, five points (low1, high1, low2, high2, threshold price) are plotted since 6th point is irrelevant.

-Threshold price refers to the price that falls below retracement price in success case, and current low price in failure case.
+  - Threshold price refers to the price that falls below retracement price in success case, and current low price in failure case.

-If a wave's high2 point exceeds high1 point (success case), it is drawn by a solid line; otherwise a dotted-line.
+- If a wave's high2 point exceeds high1 point (success case), it is drawn by a solid line; otherwise a dotted-line.

-Waves are detected based on the parameters used.
+- Waves are detected based on the parameters used.

   - If `retracement_ratio=0.618`, low2 would not be detected if wave2 retraced less than 0.618 of the wave1.

   - If `high2_retracement_ratio=0.382`, wave3 will keep searching for the highest point until current candle retraces equal to or more than 0.382 of wave3.

 - If there is another trough between the troughs within a wave, they are not counted.

   <img src="https://github.com/user-attachments/assets/457d6ee1-6be6-4525-80e0-60e22c9d6d9a" alt="image" width="300" height="200"/>Counted(blue)<img src="https://github.com/user-attachments/assets/63904ae1-78ec-4e4f-a633-d0fbed22d3ac" alt="image" width="300" height="200"/>Not counted(red)

   ```
-  Above image has 5 troughs, 1,2,3,4, and 5.
+  Above image has 5 local lows with indices 1,2,3,4, and 5.

-  At trough 4,
+  At index 4,

     local_lows = [1,2,3,4] # increasing order